gabriel4649/JMdictDB/README.txt

    contain (possibly in addition to other directories) /home/joe/jmdictdb/python/lib.

+3. If you have not done so before, in the top-level directory, run

+        make jmsess

+   to create the users/sessions database.
+You should then use psql or similar to manually add rows to table "users" for each editor.  "pw" is the user's password.

-3. (Optional) In the top-level directory, run
+4. (Optional) In the top-level directory, run

 	make subdirs